How do you write about AI — without messing up?

 Artificial Intelligence has been a popular topic in pop culture for quite some time now.
 Movies have depicted AI as either friendly or evil.
-Still, it’s not until recently that society has begun to understand the concept of what it means for humanity if the singularity is created.
+Still, it’s not until recently that society has begun to understand what it means for humanity if the singularity is created.

 The general mythos surrounding AI can be used for references to make your AI text more relatable or understandable.

 In the Terminator movies, the Skynet AI doesn’t show self-awareness signs.
-It behaves more like a limited memory AI application for war games that have run amok—and that it thinks of humans as enemies.
+It behaves more like a limited memory AI application for war games that have run amok — and it thinks of humans as enemies.

-The Terminator T-800, which is spawned by Skynet and hijacked by the human resistance, is sent back in time and slowly becomes self-aware throughout the franchise.
+The Terminator T-800, spawned by Skynet and hijacked by human resistance, is sent back in time and slowly becomes self-aware throughout the franchise.

 The AI in The Matrix is fully self-aware.
 While it struggles to understand how to regulate humanity, its many programs can connect emotionally with the human characters.

 Mr Smith is such a separate program tasked with managing the computer-generated world.
-Ironically, he learns that he hates his job almost as much as he hates humans.
+Ironically, he learns he hates his job almost as much as humans.